nonprofitable/nonprofitable.github.io/_posts/2017-04-28-drupal-training-in-afghanistan.markdown

 On the other hand, at least they've learned how to manage Drupal users, roles, and permissions fairly well.

+## Mentorship And Capacity Building

+My contract with the USWDP project was extended after I arrived in Afghanistan to include a further week of mentorship, capacity building, and infrastructure assistance, including the installation of Afghanistan's first hypervisor in the Ministry of Higher Education's new server room.
+I spent most of the week in one-on-one sessions with Zaman, the USWDP technical consultant and CMS trainer.
+We focused on identifying potential problem areas with ongoing support for these university projects, developed strategies to ensure long-term sustainability, and reviewed a couple of the more complex Drupal administration topics that trainees may have follow-up questions on.

 <figure>
   <img src="/img/sunrise-kabul.jpg" alt="Sunrise in Kabul.">
   <figcaption>Kabul is such a beautiful city, filled with people working to rebuild their country, incredible food, and breathtaking mountain sunrises.
 I'd love to see more of it. </figcaption>
 </figure>